 "They knew they had to become great in operational efficiency: increasing automation, standardization, reuse and productivity.
-And at the same time, they were really ramping up on their customer experience," said Woerner, who works on business transformation at MIT Center for Information Systems Research (CISR) with Chairman Peter Weill.
+And at the same time, they were really ramping up on their customer experience," said Woerner, who works on business transformation at MIT Sloan's Center for Information Systems Research (CISR) with Chairman Peter Weill.
 In other words, digitally transformed companies are "ambidextrous," she said -- both efficient and big on customer delight.

 Woerner spoke at the recent #CIOChat Live event at Boston College, a gathering of CIOs and IT industry experts who convene on Twitter to dissect the complexities of modern corporate IT.
 In a keynote talk about her research, she laid out the pathways companies typically take to achieve digital transformation and the role CIOs play in each of these models.

 Organizations in CISR's "future-ready" quadrant have pretty much figured out how to compete in a digital economy.
 They are low cost and innovative.
 They provide a great customer experience.
 They are modular and agile.
 They use data as a strategic asset, and their operating platforms are "ecosystem-ready," Woerner said.
 "They are ready to plug and play, they are ready to partner, they have really figured out how to operate in this more networked world."

 They are also the exceptions.
 Most companies -- 53% according to CISR research -- operate in the "silos and spaghetti" quadrant.
 Their processes, systems and data landscapes are complex.
 They are product-driven rather than solution-driven.
 To cut through the complexity, they lean heavily on their people and "perform via heroics," Woerner said.